iter8-tools/iter8/mkdocs/docs/usage/experiment/actions.md

 # Actions

+!!! abstract "Actions"
-> An action is a sequence of tasks that can be executed by iter8. `spec.strategy.actions` can be used to specify `start` and `finish` actions that will be run at the start and end of an experiment respectively.
+    An action is a sequence of tasks that can be executed by iter8. `spec.strategy.actions` can be used to specify `start` and `finish` actions that will be run at the start and end of an experiment respectively.

 ??? example "Sample experiment with start and finish actions"
     ```yaml